 Setting Up With R

-If you wish to try out the code examples that are also given in R at the bottom of every page, you will need to install R on your computer.
+If you wish to try out the code examples that are also given in R at the bottom of book pages, you will need to install R on your computer.
 You can download R from one of the R mirrors in your country.

 If you are using Ubuntu you can easily install R with this command from the terminal: